How we raise puppies

 The Barrier Challenge is a Puppy Culture protocol which begins around day 21 and is repeated daily with each pup, until they are successful.

-They pretty much all figure this out, but some faster than others.
-This teaches pups early problem solving and also the concept of ‘the quickest way to get what you want, is not always the most direct route’.
+This teaches pups early problem-solving and also the concept of ‘the quickest way to get what you want, is not always the most direct route’.
+In other words: Don’t just throw yourself at the food - or the bird(!).
+Control yourself and think, in the presence of reinforcers.

-Managing and thinking through frustration are incredibly important skills for gundogs.
+Managing and thinking through frustration and delayed gratification are incredibly important skills for gundogs.

 Weeks 5-8